stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 In other words, one codebase, one application does not mean you’re not allowed to share code across multiple applications; it just means that the shared code is yet another codebase.

 This also doesn’t mean that all shared code needs to be a microservice.
 Rather, you should evaluate whether the shared code should be considered a separately released product that can then be vendored into your application as a dependency.

+## 2. Dependency management

+Management of application dependencies: how, where, and when they are managed.

+Most contemporary programming languages have some facility for managing application dependencies.
+Maven and Gradle are two of the most popular tools in the Java world, while NuGet is popular for .NET developers, Bundler is popular for Ruby, and godeps is available for Go programmers.
+Regardless of the tool, these utilities all provide one set of common functionality: they allow developers to declare dependencies and let the tool be responsible for ensuring that those dependencies are satisfied.

+Many of these tools also have the ability to isolate dependencies.
+This is done by analyzing the declared dependencies and bundling (also called vendoring) those dependencies into some sub-structure beneath or within the application artifact itself.

+A cloud-native application never relies on implicit existence of system-wide packages.
+For Java, this means that your applications cannot assume that a container will be managing the classpath on the server.
+For .NET, this means that your application cannot rely on facilities like the Global Assembly Cache.
+Ruby developers cannot rely on gems existing in a central location.
+Regardless of language, your code cannot rely on the pre-existence of dependencies on a deployment target.

+Not properly isolating dependencies can cause untold problems.
+In some of the most common dependency-related problems, you could have a developer working on version X of some dependent library on his workstation, but version X+1 of that library has been installed in a central location in production.
+This can cause everything from runtime failures all the way up to insidious and difficult to diagnose subtle failures.
+If left untreated, these types of failures can bring down an entire server or cost a company millions through undiagnosed data corruption.

+Properly managing your application’s dependencies is all about the concept of repeatable deployments.
+Nothing about the runtime into which an application is deployed should be assumed that isn’t automated.
+In an ideal world, the application’s container is bundled (or bootstrapped, as some frameworks called it) inside the app’s release artifact—or better yet, the application has no container at all.

+However, for some enterprises, it just isn’t practical (or possible, even) to embed a server or container in the release artifact, so it has to be combined with the release artifact, which, in many cloud environments like Heroku or Cloud Foundry, is handled by something called a buildpack.

+Applying discipline to dependency management will bring your applications one step closer to being able to thrive in cloud environments.

 # Acknowledgements